CFA Institute Prep Provider

 Free CFA Level I Quantitative Methods Practice Questions

-Practice quantitative methods for CFA Level I. Questions cover time value of money, statistical concepts, probability distributions, sampling, hypothesis testing, and regression basics.
+Quantitative methods on the CFA Level I exam cover time value of money, statistical concepts, probability distributions, sampling, hypothesis testing, and regression basics.
+This topic is weighted 6-9% of the exam (CFA Institute).

 Sample Questions